|

 The requisite fantasy creatures are also a distinct improvement

-on the original’s: These savage guardians of antiquity appear
+on the originals: These savage guardians of antiquity appear

 to be primates who took a very strange turn somewhere along